NaturalHistoryMuseum/nhm-windshaft-app/README.md

 # nhm-windshaft-app

 This node application provides the tile server used by the [Ckan tiled map extension](https://github .com/NaturalHistoryMuseum/ckanext-map).
-It consists of a thin layer to cluster requests and generate SQL and stylesheets on top of a [Windshaft](https://github.com/CartoDB/Windshaft) server.
+It consists of a thin layer to queue and prioritize requests, generate SQL and stylesheets on top of a [Windshaft](https://github.com/CartoDB/Windshaft) server.

 - The URL for tiles is '/database/:database_name/table/:table_name/:z/:x/:y.(png|grid.json).
 Note that while this can serve tiles from different databases/tables, the geom fields must be the same across the tables (see *Configuration*);